vishvAsa/AgamaH/amerindian/mAya/popol_vuh.md

 #### Orthography

 The Quiché version of the _Popol Vuh_ transcribed by Ximénez was written using a modified Latin alphabet to represent Quiché sounds.
-Thus _x _is used to represent the _sh _sound of English; _h _represents the hard Spanish _j_; and _v _represents the English _w_.
+Thus _x_ is used to represent the _sh_ sound of English; _h_ represents the hard Spanish _j_; and _v_ represents the English _w_.
 For the most part, the letters used were based on those standardized by the Franciscan priest Francisco de la Parra in 1545.
-The orthography is therefore consistent with the writing system taught by Christian missionaries during the early Spanish Colonial period, although the _Popol Vuh_ text is much less consistent in its use of the Parra alphabet than other contemporary documents such as the _Título Totonicapán _(Carmack and Mondloch 1983) or the _Título Yax _(Carmack and Mondloch 1989).
+The orthography is therefore consistent with the writing system taught by Christian missionaries during the early Spanish Colonial period, although the _Popol Vuh_ text is much less consistent in its use of the Parra alphabet than other contemporary documents such as the _Título Totonicapán_ (Carmack and Mondloch 1983) or the _Título Yax_ (Carmack and Mondloch 1989).
 Variant spellings of words occur throughout the manuscript and glottalized sounds in particular are haphazardly distinguished at best.
 Even when used faithfully, however, the Parra alphabet presents a number of problems in interpretation, since the Quiché language includes several sounds which have no equivalents in this system.

 Long and short vowels are treated as separate letters in Quiché and should be distinguished when written.
 The Ximénez transcription of the _Popol Vuh_ seldom makes such distinctions.
-For example, the word transcribed as _vach _might be read with a long vowel _vach _(“my companion”), or with a short vowel _väch _(“my face”).
+For example, the word transcribed as _vach_ might be read with a long vowel _vach_ (“my companion”), or with a short vowel _väch_ (“my face”).

 The Quiché language utilizes both a palatal stop (_k_) and a uvular stop (_q_).
 The _Popol Vuh_ manuscript uses a single letter (_c_) to represent both these sounds.
 In addition, each of these has a glottalized form (_k'_) and (_q'_), pronounced by occluding the vocal apparatus momentarily and then opening it forcefully to create a mildly-explosive release of sound.

 Because the Latin alphabet has no equivalent for glottalized sounds, Parra invented letters to represent them.
 The _Popol Vuh_ manuscript however does not consistently use the Parra glottalized letters for the palatal and uvular consonants.
-In most cases it either ignores glottalization altogether, representing them with the letter _c_, or uses the letter _q _to represent both glottalized forms.
+In most cases it either ignores glottalization altogether, representing them with the letter _c_, or uses the letter _q_ to represent both glottalized forms.
 As a result, the single letter “c” may have four equally plausible readings.

-For example, the word _cac _might be read as _kak _(their gourd); _kaq _(red); _kaq _(their peccary); _kak' _(their turkey); _qak _(our gourd); _qak' _(our turkey); _qaq _(our peccary); _kaq' _(their tongues); _qaq' _(our tongues); _k'ak' _(new); _k'aq _(to throw); _q'ak _(flea); or _q'aq' _(fire).
+For example, the word _cac_ might be read as _kak_ (their gourd); _kaq_ (red); _kaq_ (their peccary); _kak'_ (their turkey); _qak_ (our gourd); _qak'_ (our turkey); _qaq_ (our peccary); _kaq'_ (their tongues); _qaq'_ (our tongues); _k'ak'_ (new); _k'aq_ (to throw); _q'ak_ (flea); or _q'aq'_ (fire).
 Four other combinations are possible which have no known meaning in modern usage, but which might have existed in the archaic language of the sixteenth century.

 The glottalized forms of other consonants and vowels are also either ignored or used inconsistently in the Ximénez manuscript.
-Thus there is often no difference between the written form of _che _(toward him/her) and _che' _(tree).
-Imagine the difficulties for the reader when the words _tzaq _(to thrown down) and _tz'aq _(to frame or build) appear with the same spelling.
+Thus there is often no difference between the written form of _che_ (toward him/her) and _che'_ (tree).
+Imagine the difficulties for the reader when the words _tzaq_ (to thrown down) and _tz'aq_ (to frame or build) appear with the same spelling.

 If this weren’t confusing enough, words which appear to be contextually the same may appear with variant spellings.
 The Quiché authors who composed the text in the sixteenth century were pioneers in the use of a foreign alphabet to represent their language in written form.
 They did not have the luxury of officially recognized dictionaries with standardized spellings, nor did they have computers to scan for errors.
 In light of the enormous difficulties involved in its composition, the _Popol Vuh_ manuscript is remarkably consistent, although discrepancies in spelling inevitably appear in the text.

 It is impossible to know how many variant spellings crept into the text as a result of scribal errors made by Ximénez when he copied his version from the original manuscript.
 At one point, Ximénez copied eleven lines of the same passage of text twice (folio 8r).
 He caught his mistake and crossed out the repeated section.
-If no scribal errors were made, the two transcriptions should be identical, yet Edmonson found an average of one discrepancy every five lines in the duplicated section (Edmonson 1971, 46).
-Without the original document composed by the Quichés, a perfect reading of the text is impossible to verify.
+If no scribal errors were made, the two transcriptions should be identical, yet Edmonson found an average of one discrepancy every five lines in the duplicated section (Edmonson 1971, 46).+++(5)+++ Without the original document composed by the Quichés, a perfect reading of the text is impossible to verify.

 Since the sixteenth century, a number of writing systems have been invented for Quiché in an attempt to avoid the confusion inherent in the Parra alphabet.
 Unfortunately, this has resulted in the proliferation of a great many competing systems without a consensus as to which should be the standard.
 Many of these utilize letters not found in the modern European alphabet, making them impossible to use with most typewriters and computer keyboards.